codedannyv/project100/README.md

 # Project100 🚀

 ## WTF is this?
 Project100 is my personal challenge, my odyssey through the vast sea of programming concepts.
-It's currently about making 100 Svelte components.

-# That sounds super grindy?
+## That sounds super grindy?
 That's because it is!

 Dabbling in something once barely scratches the surface.
 But immersing yourself in it 100 times?
 That's the ticket to truly getting it.
 This project is my way of hammering those concepts into my brain, ensuring that what I learn sticks.